manjurulcis/react-quiz/README.md

 # App Architecture
 - Frontend (contains react Native App code)
-- Backend (contains nodejd code)
+- Backend (contains nodejs code)

 # How to run
-In the Frontend folder react antive app contaone.
+In the Frontend folder react native app contaone.
 First we have to navigate to Frontend folder and run the below commands
 - `cd Frontend && yarn install` or `cd Frontend && npm install`
 - `npm start`